Funded Initiatives and Collaborations

 Impact of Community Health Worker Home Deployment on COVID-19 Vaccine Confidence and Uptake

-This proposed 1-year project will implement and evaluate a brief Community Health Worker (CHW) intervention through the Albany Area Primary Health Care, a rural Federally Qualified Health Center.
-The primary goal of this study is to maximize effective outreach, education, and communication through CHWs in order to facilitate improved diabetes self-care and COVID-19 vaccine confidence and uptake in underserved and vulnerable communities.
-CHWs will be deployed to the homes of adults with increased risk of morbidity and mortality (i.e., African Americans or Latinos with uncontrolled diabetes or prediabetes).
+This 1-year funded project implemented and evaluated a brief Community Health Worker (CHW) intervention through the Albany Area Primary Health Care, a rural Federally Qualified Health Center.
+The primary goal of this study was to maximize effective outreach, education, and communication through CHWs to facilitate improved diabetes self-care and COVID-19 vaccine confidence and uptake in underserved and vulnerable communities.
+CHWs were deployed to the homes of adults with increased risk of morbidity and mortality (i.e., African Americans or Latinos with uncontrolled diabetes).

 Maternal Health Community Implementation Program